Do you want to create an email newsletter for your website, blog, or eCommerce business?

 Let’s take a look at how to easily add newsletter signup forms to your WordPress site.
 We will show you two methods, and you can choose one or both of them together.

 1. Add Newsletter Signup Form Using WPForms Lite (Free)

-This allows you to use WPForms’ drag and drop form builder to create your newsletter sign up form.
+This allows you to use the WPForms drag and drop form builder to create your newsletter sign up form.

-Upon activation, you need to visit WPForms » Settings page and click on the ‘Integrations’ tab.
+Upon activation, you need to visit WPForms » Settings and click on the ‘Integrations’ tab.

 You will see Constant Contact integration listed there.
 You need to click to expand it and then click on the ‘Add Account’ button.

 This will show you the information needed to connect your Constant Contact account to WPForms.
-Click on the link that says ‘Click here to register with Constant Contact’.
+You should click the link that says ‘Click here to register with Constant Contact’.

-Next, you will see an authorization code which you need to copy.
+Next, you will see an authorization code that you need to copy.

-Finally, click on the ‘Connect to Constant Contact’ button.
+Finally, go ahead and click the ‘Connect to Constant Contact’ button.

 WPForms will now connect to your Constant Contact account.
 You will see a ‘Connected’ label appear next to the integration.